Mortgage rates are likely to stay in the 4-5% range this year but changes to affordability testing gives buyers a boost.

 Leave it with Mojo; the paperwork, the application, the bank poking and protection insurance, they'll handle all the stress.
 And if you’re remortgaging they could save you a lot of money.

-Buy-to-let, second home owners and limited companies pay a 3% surcharge on top of residential SDLT rates.
+Buy-to-let second home owners and limited companies pay a 3% surcharge on top of residential SDLT rates.
+Work out how much you'll need to pay with our stamp duty calculator.

 Let's find you a great rental home.
 Here's everything you need to know about renting, from working out what you can afford to finding the perfect place and living in your rental home.